glacials/splits-io/docs/api.md

 Deletes this run (requires authentication).

 #### `POST /runs`
 Upload a new run.
-If you want to allow an account to claim ownership this run, you should inspect the response for a `uris.claim_uri` and send the user who should own the run there.
-If they're logged in, their account will automatically claim ownership of the run and they'll be redirected to the standard run page URI.
+If you want to allow an account to claim ownership of this run, you should inspect the response for a `uris.claim_uri` and send the user who should own the run there.
+If they're logged in, their account will automatically claim ownership of the run, then they'll be immediately redirected to the `uris.public_uri`.

 ##### Example request
 ```bash